For more information, please visit our Resource Center.

-The report compiles national and state-specific premium and exposure information for non-commercial dwelling fire insurance and for homeowners insurance package policies.
-It also contains data descriptions and a discussion of how certain economic, demographic and natural phenomena affect the price of homeowners insurance.
-Data from the report was collected from insurance statistical agents for all states except Texas and California, which supply data directly to the NAIC.
-Some data from residual market mechanisms are now included in the report.
+National and state-specific premium and exposure information has been compiled for non-commercial dwelling fire insurance and for homeowners insurance package policies.
+The report also contains data descriptions, and information about how certain economic, demographic, and natural phenomena impact the price of homeowners insurance.
+The report’s data was collected from insurance statistical agents in all states with the exception of Texas and California, which supply data directly to the NAIC through their state departments of Insurance.
+Select data from residual market mechanisms are now included in the report.

 Key findings from the report include: